Perceived Social Influence on Vaccination Decisions: A COVID-19 Case Study: Results

-There were significant differences across other demographic traits, such as political leaning, rural-urban identity, rural residency, income, and education.
-Specifically, vaccinated participants were significantly more left leaning, identified more as city/suburban people, lived in more urban areas, had higher income, and more education.

-These demographic differences align closely with results from previous work.
+These demographic differences align with results from previous work.
 For example, reports from The COVID States project\footnote{\url{https://www.covidstates.org/}} found that people who lived in city/suburban areas, had more education, and had higher income, had significantly higher vaccination rates and greater support for vaccine requirements \cite{lazer2021covid, baum2021covid}.
 Other studies have shown that rural residents are ``significantly less likely to participate in COVID-19-related preventive health behaviors \cite{callaghan2021rural}'' and that rural residents have higher rates of vaccine resistance \cite{lazer2021covid}.
 Further, as stated by Green et al. (2022), ``partisanship remain[s] the most stable and sizable gap'' in COVID-19 behaviors and attitudes \cite{green2022using}.
 Prior work has shown that vaccine hesitancy is significantly higher for those who identify as Republications than those who identify as Democrats \cite{reiter2020acceptability, perlis2020covid, khubchandani2021covid, milligan2021covid, clinton2021partisan}.
-The demographic results from our survey provide further robustness to these prior findings.
+The demographic results from our survey provide further robustness to these prior findings as well as validate our survey data.

-Next, we examine our core survey questions capturing the perceived influence of others on vaccine decisions and the perceived agreement of others with vaccine decisions.
-In Table \ref{tbl:quant_results} we show the results of our ordinal logistic regression analysis over the perceived influence and agreement across theoretically strong and weak social ties.